 What is Weight Watchers?

-Weight Watchers is a health and fitness program based on a point system that aims at helping people to lose weight in a sustainable way.
+It is a health, fitness and weight loss program based on a point system that aims at helping a person to lose weight in a sustainable way.

-And of course, WW International Inc. also has a smartphone app that makes it easier to track the food you eat and the exercises you perform.
+And of course, WW International Inc. also has a smartphone app that makes it easier to track the food you eat and the exercise program you perform.

 It also helps you find restaurant quality recipes, according to the information on the company website.

-It’s a service that has been around since the 1960s (I know, hard to believe), and it’s based not so much on draconian measures where you’re absolutely forbidden to eat certain things.
+It’s a service that has been around since the 1960s (I know, hard to believe), and it’s based not so much on draconian approach where you’re absolutely forbidden to eat certain things.
 (1)

 Instead, a portion of every type of food is assigned a certain number of points.
 And on any given day, you have an allocation of points to stick to.
 You can have that slice of pizza at lunchtime, but then your dinner has to be lower points.

-It’s a proven concept with millions of people finding it easy to implement, but it should not be confused with a pure calorie counting system.
+It’s a proven concept with millions of enthusiasts finding it easy to implement, but it should not be confused with a pure calorie counting system.

 Here at Total Shape, we try to avoid providing you with biased opinions.
-Depending on who you ask on the team, you’ll get a different recommendation between the two apps.
+Depending on who you ask on the team, you’ll get a different recommendation between the two fitness program apps.

 So, we decided to take a more objective look at the reported features along with thousands of user reviews, and see if we could figure out which option is the better one so that you won't waste your time.

-Based on a few categories, we created a simple point system to find out which one would be a better option.
+Based on a few categories, we created a simple to follow point system to find out which one would be a better option.

 The concept of calories in and calories out is easy to understand; essentially, you want to make sure you burn more energy than you consume, and as a result, you’ll lose weight and achieve your fitness goals faster in just a matter of weeks.
 (2)

 Noom claims to have an easy way of searching for different types of food and ingredients and then entering the amount you ate.
-With millions of different foods in the database, the company claims to have every possible meal covered, so you won't spend so much time looking for your next meal.
+With millions of different meals in the database, the company claims to have every possible meal covered, so you won't spend so much time looking for your next meal.

-Weight Watchers, on the other hand, doesn’t track calories as such, but rather a set amount of points for everything you eat and drink.
+Weight Watchers, on the other hand, doesn’t track calories as such, but rather a set amount of points for everything you eat and drink daily.

-Some people find this an easier concept to work with, but given the positive reviews for Noom, there does seem to be a shift towards working with traditional caloric measures.
+Some people find this an easier concept to work with, but given the positive reviews for the former, there does seem to be a shift towards working with traditional caloric measures.

 So, because it actually tracks your calorie progress, it’s a 1-0 lead for Noom.